TheMariday/marimapper/docs/backends/PixelBlaze.md

 You can do this via the web UI by uploading [this file](https://github.com/TheMariday/marimapper/blob/main/marimapper/backends/pixelblaze/marimapper.epe) as a new pattern.

-Once this is done, run `marimapper_check_backend --backend pixelblaze` to test it.
+Once this is done, run `marimapper_check_backend pixelblaze` to test it.
 It should cause LED 0 to blink.

 By default, marimapper tools will use the address `4.3.2.1`, but this can be changed by using the `--server` argument.